Kong/docs.konghq.com/app/_hub/kong-inc/ai-proxy/how-to/_mistral.md

 > [`upstream_url`](/hub/kong-inc/ai-proxy/configuration/#config-model-options-upstream_url) to point to the absolute
 > HTTP(S) endpoint for this model implementation.

 There are a number of hosting/format options for running this LLM.
+Mistral offers a cloud-hosted service for consuming the LLM, available at [Mistral.ai](https://mistral.ai/)

-Popular options include:
+Self-hosted options include:
 * [OLLAMA](https://ollama.com/)
 * [Hosting the GGUF model yourself, with an e.g. Python Web Server](https://huggingface.co/mistralai/Mixtral-8x7B-v0.1)